Asia's richest woman loses half her wealth in China property crisis

-BEIJING (AFP) - Asia's wealthiest woman lost more than half her fortune over the past year as China's real estate sector was rocked by a cash crunch, a billionaire index showed on Thursday (July 28).
+BEIJING • Asia's wealthiest woman lost more than half her fortune over the past year as China's real estate sector was rocked by a cash crunch, a billionaire index showed yesterday.

 Ms Yang Huiyan, a majority shareholder in Chinese property giant Country Garden, saw her net worth plunge by more than 52 per cent to US$11.3 billion (S$15.6 billion) from US$23.7 billion a year ago, according to the Bloomberg Billionaires Index.

-Ms Yang's fortune took a major hit on Wednesday when Country Garden's Hong Kong-listed shares fell 15 per cent after the company announced it would sell new shares to raise cash.
+Her fortune took a major hit on Wednesday when Country Garden's Hong Kong-listed shares fell 15 per cent after it announced it would sell new shares to raise cash.

 Ms Yang inherited her wealth when her father - Country Garden founder Yang Guoqiang - transferred his shares to her in 2005, according to state media.